-The AIMS Long Term Monitoring Program (LTMP) has been surveying the health of 47 reefs in the Great Barrier Reef annually since 1993.
-This represents the longest continuous temporal record of change in reef communities over such a large scale.
+For over 30 years, AIMS has been surveying the health of 47 midshore and offshore reefs across the Great Barrier Reef region.
+The Long-term Monitoring Program represents the longest continuous record of change in reef communities over such a large geographic area.

-A team of trained divers surveys fishes by underwater visual census and records corals and other benthic organisms along the same sections of reef at each visit.
-The data captures the natural variability of coral and fish populations and documents the effects of disturbances like crown-of-thorns starfish (COTS), cyclones and bleaching events .
+A team of trained divers surveys fish by underwater visual census, and records corals and other bottom-dwelling organisms along the same sections of reef each visit.

-In Western Australia, AIMS has been monitoring fish and coral communities on Scott Reef in the north-west since 1994 to understand natural variability, and how its isolation from other reefs in the Indian Ocean and dependence upon self-recruitment affects the dynamics of local populations and resilience of communities to disturbances like cyclones.
+AIMS has been monitoring fish and coral communities on Scott Reef on the North-West Shelf since 1994.
+The data help us to understand Scott Reef’s natural variability, and how its isolation from other reefs in the Indian Ocean, and consequent dependence upon self-recruitment, affects the dynamics of local populations and resilience of communities to disturbances like cyclones.